 A few years ago I attended an event, organized by our partner BT Global Services.
-When talking about digital transformation, back then a relatively new term, several CIOs reminded how they always had transformed, illustrating their statements with state-of-the-art projects across a broad range of business functions, processes and technologies of the SMAC stack such as cloud computing (a major area for BT Global Services) and big data analytics.
+When talking about digital transformation, back then a relatively new term, several CIOs reminded how they always had transformed, illustrating their statements with state-of-the-art projects across a broad range of business functions, processes and technologies of the SMAC stack (or third platform, if you prefer) such as cloud computing (a major area for BT Global Services) and big data analytics.

 The evolving role of the CIO in digital transformation